 *For those instructors that use Canvas, a similar message will be available to import into your course through Canvas Commons (search for the “Sexual Misconduct & Title IX Syllabi Language”).

 Language for Syllabi:

 As your instructor, one of my responsibilities is to create a positive learning environment for all students.
-Title IX and IU’s Sexual Misconduct Policy prohibit sexual misconduct in any form, including sexual harassment, sexual assault, stalking, and dating and domestic violence.
+IU policy prohibits sexual misconduct in any form, including sexual harassment, sexual assault, stalking, sexual exploitation, and dating and domestic violence.
 If you have experienced sexual misconduct, or know someone who has, the University can help.

-It is also important that you know that Title IX and University policy require me to share any information brought to my attention about potential sexual misconduct, with the campus Deputy Title IX Coordinator or IU’s Title IX Coordinator.
+It is also important that you know that University policy requires me to share certain information brought to my attention about potential sexual misconduct, with the campus Deputy Sexual Misconduct & Title IX Coordinator or the University Sexual Misconduct & Title IX Coordinator.
 In that event, those individuals will work to ensure that appropriate measures are taken and resources are made available.
 Protecting student privacy is of utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.

 I encourage you to visit stopsexualviolence.iu.edu to learn more.

 Indiana University is committed to creating a learning environment and academic community that promotes educational opportunities for all individuals, including those with disabilities.
 Course directors are asked to make reasonable accommodations, upon request by the student or the university, for such disabilities.
 It is the responsibility of students with documented physical or learning disabilities seeking accommodation to notify their course directors and the relevant campus office that deals with such cases in a timely manner concerning the need for such accommodation.
 Indiana University will make reasonable accommodations for access to programs, services, and facilities as outlined by applicable state and federal laws.

 Campus support office: